 External 3rd party CA

 An external CA is a trusted 3rd party company that provides a means of creating, issuing, revoking, and otherwise managing certificates.
-They are trusted in the sense that they have to fulfill specific conditions and maintain high levels of security and business practices to win your business.
-You also have to install the external CA’s root certificates for you computers and services to trust them.
+They are trusted in the sense that they need to fulfill specific conditions and maintain high levels of security and business practices to win your business.
+You also need to install the external CA’s root certificates for you computers and services to trust them.

 When you use an external 3rd party CA, they create, sign, issue, revoke and otherwise manage your certificates.
 They normally charge a fee for these services, but are considered an enterprise-class scalable solution that provides a high degree of trust.

 Internal corporate CA

 Many organizations choose to implement their own Certificate Authorities and PKI.
 Common examples are using OpenSSL and Microsoft Active Directory.
 In this case, your company is its own Certificate Authority with all the work it entails.
 The benefit is, as your own CA, you have more control over your PKI.

 Running your own CA and PKI requires you to provide all of the services offered by external 3rd party CAs.
 These include creating, issuing, revoking, and otherwise managing certificates.
 Doing all of this yourself has its own costs and overheads.
 However, for a large corporation, it still may reduce costs in comparison to using an external 3rd party service.

 Assuming you operate and manage your own internal CAs and PKI properly, an internal, corporate CA can be a highly scalable and highly secure option.